 This manipulation served two purposes.
 First, by assessing the effect of pen location in Experiment 2, we can test whether the presence of a pen in the mouth was sufficient to cause the effect observed in Experiments 1a-c or whether listeners need to have more direct evidence of the articulatory consequences of the pen in the mouth.
 For example, if listeners only compensate if they observe that the pen indeed causes more lip rounding or larger opening of the oral cavity, then we expect the effect of the pen—replicated three times in Experiments 1a-c—to be no longer observed in Experiment 2.
-This latter possibility strikes us to be what compensation accounts like that advanced by Fowler would predict since ““it does not matter why the lips were rounded; it only matters that they were rounded” (Fowler, 2006, p.
-XXX).
+This latter possibility strikes us to be what compensation accounts like that advanced by Fowler would predict since “it does not matter why the lips were rounded; it only matters that they were rounded” (Fowler, 2006, p.
+166).

 Second, Experiment 2 allows us to test whether the decreased rate of “ashi”-responses when the pen was in the mouth in Experiments 1a-c was due to visual obstruction of articulatory evidence, rather than compensation.
 Under this alternative hypothesis, both pen conditions (pen in mouth vs. hand) of Experiment 2 should yield rates of “ashi”-responses comparable to the pen-in-the-mouth condition in Experiment 1c (since Experiment 2 occludes most direct visual evidence of fricative articulation).
 Thus Experiment 2 aimed to distinguish three hypotheses, two of which are elaborations of the compensation hypothesis: (1a) that listeners compensate for the visually evident presence of a cause that is known to affect the production of the fricative (pen in the mouth), (1b) that listeners compensate based on the visually evident state of the articulators just prior to the fricative, (2) that the effects of Experiments 1a-c were due to visual occlusion of articulatory cues, rather than compensation.